 (EU) no. 702/2014 in point 14 of Article 2.
-Eligible costs Personnel costs (payment for work to persons directly implementing CETP projects (wages, social security contributions, royalties and related taxes), business trip expenses for persons directly implementing CETP projects and directly related to the ongoing project); Purchase or rental costs of devices and equipment that will be exclusively used to carry out the CETP project and apply the results.
-If the operational period of these tools is longer than the duration of the CETP project implementation, only the depreciation costs of the tools corresponding to the duration of the project are covered; Costs for scientific research, know-how and patents carried out under project implementation contracts, purchased under license from other external sources at market price, as well as costs of consulting and equivalent services intended only for CETP project activities; Other operating costs (costs of acquisition of materials, reagents, instruments, work safety equipment, software and/or tools that are consumed during the execution of the CETP project, financed from the State budget and EU funding.
-Eligible additional overhead costs directly related to the administration of the cETP project and the costs of their business trips directly related to the ongoing project; remuneration for the personnel administering the CETP project and the costs of their business trips directly related to the ongoing project; remunications (telephone, mail, internet); rental and maintenance of premises; stationery supplies; senses for spreading and publicizing the knowledge and/or results obtained during the CETP project.
-Information available at https://enmin.lrv.lt/lt/veiklos-sritys-3/moksliniai-tyrimai-ir-inovacijos- energetikoje Other -
+Eligible costs 1.
+Personnel costs (payment for work to persons directly implementing CETP projects (wages, social security contributions, royalties and related taxes), business trip expenses for persons directly implementing CETP projects and directly related to the ongoing project); 2.
+Purchase or rental costs of devices and equipment that will be exclusively used to carry out the CETP project and apply the results.
+If the operational period of these tools is longer than the duration of the CETP project implementation, only the depreciation costs of the tools corresponding to the duration of the project are covered; 3.
+Costs for scientific research, know-how and patents carried out under project implementation contracts, purchased under license from other external sources at market price, as well as costs of consulting and equivalent services intended only for CETP project activities; 4.
+Other operating costs (costs of acquisition of materials, reagents, instruments, work safety equipment, software and/or tools that are consumed during the execution of the CETP project and cannot be accounted for as fixed assets or equipment); 5.
+Additional overhead costs directly related to the administration of the CETP project.
+These costs can be up to 20 percent. in the current year, the amount of costs actually incurred by the CETP project, financed from the state budget and EU funding.
+Eligible additional overhead costs directly related to the administration of the CETP project include: 5.1. remuneration for the personnel administering the CETP project and the costs of their business trips directly related to the ongoing project; 5.2. communications (telephone, mail, internet); 5.3. rental and maintenance of premises; 5.4. stationery supplies; 5.5. audit costs; 5.6. expenses for spreading and publicizing the knowledge and/or results obtained during the CETP project.
+Information available at https://enmin.lrv.lt/lt/veiklos-sritys-3/moksliniai-tyrimai-ir-inovacijos-energetikoje Other -